 Clarify who will document what in the patient chart and how while optimizing team-based care.
-The provider needs to complete the history of present illness (HPI) (or confirm what another team member has entered for the HPI), document physical exam findings, develop the assessment and treatment plan, and; prescribe medications.
+The provider needs to complete the history of present illness (HPI) (or confirm what another team member has entered for the HPI), document physical exam findings, develop the assessment and treatment plan, and prescribe medications.
 Recognizing that the provider has complete responsibility, any other aspect of the visit may be delegated to someone else on the team as long as it complies with federal, state, local, and organizational regulations, requirements, protocols, etc. Of course, the individual must also have the requisite skills, licensure, training, and comfort level.

 Streamline all patient-facing workflows - test and test again to ensure everything is as easy as possible for patients to schedule and participate in a telehealth visit.
 In some cases, workflows are not easy to modify.
-For example, for teams using Epic, patients need to have an active MyChart account to participate in telehealth.
-This may be an issue for patients without an email address.
+For example, for teams using certain EHRs, patients need to have an active patient portal account to participate in telehealth.
+This may be an issue for patients without an email address and is a health equity issue.

 Identify situations where handoffs are likely to occur and outline the step-by-step process.
 Ensure that the process does not leave a provider or care team member without an option to keep working.
 For example, handing a device during a telehealth visit from a provider to a behavioral health specialist without another opportunity for the provider to keep working or see the next patient is not ideal.
+See Workflow 4 - Sample Warm Handoff to Behavioral Health Team Member in Appendix B - Sample Telehealth-Related Workflows

 - 1. Remote Visit Workflow.
 Nicely done example. - 2.
 Telehealth and Telephone Visits in the Time of COVID-19: FQHC Workflows and Guides.
 Center for Care Innovations.
 Also applicable to RHCs. - 3.
 Telehealth Workflows.
 California Telehealth Resource Center.
-Several well-done telehealth workflows.

-- 4. Mapping and Designing Telehealth Clinic Workflows.
+Several well-done telehealth workflows. - 4.
+Mapping and Designing Telehealth Clinic Workflows.
 National Telehealth Research Center.
 47-minute instructional video - 5.
 What is workflow?
 Agency for Healthcare Research and Quality.
 Basic information on workflows.